Profile

 Academic background

-Dr. Lidia Lozano holds a PhD cum laude in Spanish Philology from the Universitat Autònoma de Barcelona, a Master’s in Education from the Universitat de Barcelona, and a BA in Philology from the Universitat de Girona.
-She is currently completing a Master’s degree in International Relations at Harvard University.
-She is fluent in English, Spanish and French, and has a basic knowledge of German and Italian.
+Dr. Lidia Lozano holds a PhD cum laude in Spanish Philology from the Universitat Autònoma de Barcelona, a Master’s in Education from the Universitat de Barcelona, a BA in Spanish and Catalan Philology, and a Certificate in Pedagogy from the Universitat de Girona.